cloudlinux/cln-doc/docs/whmcs_advantage/README.md

 CloudLinux Advantage for WHMCS automatically configures "Configurable options" that can be linked to the Product/Service.

-When a client orders/upgrade a configurable option, a request will be sent to the server to set the Enable/Disable status for CloudLinux features.
+When a client orders/upgrade a configurable option, a request will be sent to the server to change the CloudLinux features status.

 ## Installation and Configuration